jacebenson/cedar/docs/versioned_docs/version-0.x/background-jobs.md

 example above could also have been written as `cron: '0 0 0 * * *'` and
 `cron: '@daily'`.

-When you create recurring jobs you can not specify any options when you later schedule the job (like `wait` or `waitUntil`).
-Those options don't make sense for recurring jobs because they are scheduled automatically according to the given schedule.
+When you schedule recurring jobs you can only specify the `cron` option.
+Other options, like `wait` or `waitUntil`, are not supported.
+These options don't make sense for recurring jobs because they are scheduled automatically according to the given schedule.

 ## Configuration